efenacigiray/slate/source/index.html.md

 ---------       | -----------   | -----------
 id              | integer       | Internal ID of the story. story_group_id  | integer       | Internal ID of the story group this story is attached. type            | integer       | Media type of the story.
-1 for image, 2 for video, 3 for template stories. <small>Will be filled by system, do not post this field when creating / updating a story.</small>
+1 for image, 2 for video, 3 for template stories. <br><small>Will be filled by system, do not post this field when creating / updating a story.</small>
 title           | string        | Title of the story. sort_order      | integer       | Order of the story.
-media           | string        | URL of the optimized media. media_raw       | string        | URL of the original media. mime_type       | string        | Mime Type of the media. `image/jpeg`, `video/mp4`. <small>Will be filled by system, do not post this field when creating / updating a story.</small>
+media           | string        | URL of the optimized media. media_raw       | string        | URL of the original media. mime_type       | string        | Mime Type of the media. `image/jpeg`, `video/mp4`.<br> <small>Will be filled by system, do not post this field when creating / updating a story.</small>
 target_cap      | integer       | Target view cap.
-Story will be paused when view count reaches cap. button_text     | string        | CTA Button text. outlink         | string        | CTA Button link. deep_link       | string        | Deep link of the story. <small>Will be filled by system, do not post this field when creating / updating a story.</small>
+Story will be paused when view count reaches cap. button_text     | string        | CTA Button text. outlink         | string        | CTA Button link. deep_link       | string        | Deep link of the story. <br><small>Will be filled by system, do not post this field when creating / updating a story.</small>
 settings        | object        | Additonal story settings. status          | integer       | Status of the story.
 Only ACTIVE stories will be displayed by SDK.<br>Possible values: <br>`ACTIVE = 1`<br>`PASSIVE = 2`<br>`PASSIVE_BY_STORY_GROUP = 3`<br>`END_DATE_REACHED = 4`<br>`CAP_REACHED = 5`<br>`WAITING_MEDIA_IMPORT = 6`<br>`FAILED_MEDIA_IMPORT = 7`<br>`ARCHIVED = 9`
-views           | integer       | View count of the story. <small>Will be filled by system as story recieves impressions, do not post this field when creating / updating a story.</small>
+views           | integer       | View count of the story. <br><small>Will be filled by system as story recieves impressions, do not post this field when creating / updating a story.</small>
 ts_start        | date          | Start date of the story.
 Story will not be displayed by SDK if this date is not reached. ts_end          | date          | End date of the story.
 Story will not be displayed by SDK after this date is reached.
-Set as `null` if you do not want to set an end date. ts_created      | date          | Date story was created. <small>Will be filled by system, do not post this field when creating / updating a story.</small>
+Set as `null` if you do not want to set an end date. ts_created      | date          | Date story was created. <br><small>Will be filled by system, do not post this field when creating / updating a story.</small>
-ts_updated      | date          | Date story was updated. <small>Will be filled by system, do not post this field when creating / updating a story.</small>
+ts_updated      | date          | Date story was updated. <br><small>Will be filled by system, do not post this field when creating / updating a story.</small>

 ## Create a Story